 You can either serve it as a main dish on its own or make your tempura in combination with several other foods to create alternative Japanese dishes.

-The main thing to remember when picking your vegetables is that you want something that is both dry and easy to cut into bite-size pieces.
+The main thing to remember when picking your vegetables is that you want something that’s both dry and easy to cut into bite-size pieces.

-With these criteria in mind, the common lineup includes (but is not limited to) carrots, sweet potatoes, eggplant, broccoli, mushrooms, peppers, and zucchini.
+With these criteria in mind, the common lineup includes (but isn’t limited to) carrots, sweet potatoes, eggplant (kome nasu), broccoli, mushrooms, peppers, and zucchini.

-It may seem obvious, but the fresher the vegetables, the fresher the vegetable tempura.
+It may seem obvious, but the fresher the vegetables, the better the vegetable tempura.

 One further perk to this is that vegetables are also more affordable during their harvest season.